 Batesville is a sweet little town of about 10,000 on the White River in northcentral Arkansas.
 It’s home to Lyon College and it’s also the location of one of my all-time favorite places to shop, recommended by my brilliant quilter friend Carol, for fabric, Marshall Dry Goods.
 If the Ozarks are a little out of the way for you, you can order online from them (they only feature the quilting cotton on the website, though).
 I recommend you just call and ask for what you want.
 Their selection is amazing in any market, this is no small shop, but they have great service and you won’t beat their prices anywhere.

-I’m so impressed with my friends who sew so beautifully, especially those of you who quilt and tailor clothing since those are definitely not my specialties and I’m so intrigued by both.
-If you’d like to share on Instagram or Facebook using the hashtag #foodnfabric, I’d love to see your work or feel free to drop a link or photo in the comments.
+I’m so impressed with my friends who sew beautifully, especially those who quilt and tailor clothing since those are definitely not my specialties.
+If you’d like to share your creations on Instagram or Facebook using the hashtag #foodnfabric, I’d love to see your work or feel free to drop a link or photo in the comments.
 For even more DIY ideas, check out my Pinterest boards.